Looking to improve your tennis game? If that’s the case you may be interested in one of the best tennis racquets.

 - Parallel drilling ensures you get the most forgiveness and the largest sweet spot possible.
 This will keep your shots in bounds.

 - Longer than average handle gives you more leverage and improves your two handed shots.

 - Multiple grip sizes ensures both men and women of all sizes can use this racquet.

 Because this product is designed more for beginners, it’s going to be pretty affordable.
 I wouldn’t say it’s cheap but it’s certainly not expensive.
-There’s a few positive reviews on Amazon regarding the Wilson Burn 100 and if you want to see what these customers are saying, click below:
+There’s a few positive reviews regarding the Wilson Burn 100 and if you want to see what these customers are saying, click below:

 The Wilson XP1 is a lot like the Wilson racquet you just saw but also different in some ways too.
 First off, it can be used by the same class of players (beginners and intermediates) and is good for people looking to advance their game.

 The major difference is the XPI costs about 3 times more than the Burn.
 Do you absolutely need this racquet if you’re just starting out?
 That’s up to you to decide.
 You should definitely know you like tennis, though, before you make this kind of of an investment.

 - One of the most powerful products on the market and greatly helps players lacking in this department.

 - Extremely lightweight at only 10 ounces and you’ll really be able to move around with this piece of equipment in your hands.

 - Larger than average head means you’ll get maximum forgiveness and this should keep your shots in bounds.